(3) Are You Using a Rewrap (Rebranded) Battery?

 Batteries that test with an effeciency of 88%-91%+ are considered C Bin

 “A Bin” batteries represent the top tier, and are generally reserved for sale for the auto and OEM power tool industries.
-“B” and “C” Bin batteries are lesser in quality, and are generally sold off to those brands or companies who re-wrap batteries under their own logo or brand.
+“B” and “C” Bin batteries are somewhat lesser in quality, and are generally sold off to those brands or companies who re-wrap batteries under their own logo or brand.
 The top tier batteries made for the automobile/OEM power tool industry made by Lg, Samsung, and Sony are often made available to resellers and suppliers when they become overstocked.
 Rebranding/re-wrapping companies also purchase these A bin batteries (along with lesser quality batteries) and market them with exaggerated specifications.

 Why Would a Company Re-wrap Another Manufacterer's Battery Instead of Manufacturing Their Own?

 Building a new battery factory is a HUGE, multi-million dollar investment.
 With all of the new upstart brands of batteries appearing out of nowhere recently, one has to wonder how they can advertise amp ratings which seem to be too good to be true.
 The facts are, they are too good to be true.

 It is far cheaper and more profitable for an upstart brand to re-wrap another manufacturer’s lesser quality cell and throw on a pretty wrapper with their own logo than it is to start a new factory.
 Paying only 10 to 20 cents per battery for these lesser quality batteries and then charging $6 to $10 per battery just for a new wrapper can result in quite a profit margin.
 Add to this that most of these companies over-rate their amp and mah ratings to gain consumers’ attention.
-Because there is no regulatory authority to monitor the industry they can get away with the false advertising.
+Because there is no regulatory authority to monitor the industry they can get away with the false advertising and "bait & switch" tactics.